-Industry advice notice (added 6 November 2020)
+Industry advice notice – China trade (added 6 November 2020)

-Certification alert (updated 19 November 2020)
+Certification alert – Avian Influenza (updated 19 April 2021)

-Micor (Meat) also sets out importing country documentation requirements.
+Micor (meat) also sets out importing country documentation requirements.

 Australian standards and Australian monitoring programs such as the

 National Residue Survey (NRS) and